Volunteer Program

 It’s Fun!

 Laughter and enjoyment are an important part of our volunteer experience.
-Whether it be a training session ice-breaker, a dish-to-pass brunch, or just some good company, you’ll find plenty to smile about at Cornell Plantations.
+Whether it be a training session ice-breaker, a dish-to-pass brunch, or just some good company, you’ll find plenty to smile about at Cornell Botanic Gardens.